Professor of Literature

 More About Me

-Professor Lemire’s work was recently featured by the Appalachian Mountain Club in their online magazine.
+Professor Lemire’s work was recently featured by the National Resources Defense Council and the Appalachian Mountain Club in their respective online magazines.

 She was also part of a PBS show about Henry David Thoreau and the black enclave in Walden Woods:

 - US Survey I (1500-1830) and US Survey II (1830-1945)